-At The Morgan Law Group, P.A., our Florida insurance claims attorneys know the holidays may look a little different this year, as the pandemic may change the way many travel, gather and shop.
+At The Morgan Law Group, our Florida insurance claims attorneys know the holidays may look a little different this year, as the pandemic may change the way many travel, gather and shop.
 But some of the seasonal risks that accompany the holiday season remain as dangerous as they ever were.

 Check Your Smoke Detectors

 Smoke detectors are an integral part of any home’s safety.

 The holidays are a perfect time to test your smoke detectors to help prevent damage and injury to you, your family, or any visitors.

 If you cannot remember the last time you replaced the batteries, do so now.
 The hard truth is, 17% of deaths caused by home fires occur in homes where the smoke detector is not working.
 In those cases, 46% had missing or disconnected batteries; 24% had no batteries.

 Kitchen Safety & Fire Prevention

 Earlier this year we discussed the prevalence of Thanksgiving cooking fires and how they can be avoided.
 The same general tips apply to all holidays or cooking in general.

 Never leave cooking food unattended.
 It only takes a small food splash to start a kitchen fire.